Weltraumschaf/weltraumschaf.github.io/_posts/2011-04-23-Launched-Website-for-a-Video-Cutter.md

 ---
 layout: post
-title: TODO
+title: Launched Website for a Video Cutter
 ---

-## Launched Website for a Video Cutter

 Some days  ago I launched  a new [website][1].
 It’s  the portfolio of  my former neighbor.
 He’s  a talented  digital  video  cutter  allways searching  for  new